KohaILS/koha-manual-zh-cn/source/administration.rst

             unimarc\_plugin\_225a that can "magically" find the editor from an ISBN, and the collection list for the editor)

+         -  If you would like to enable an autocomplete search for publishers in 260b and 264b you can set the plugin to marc21_field_260b.pl.
+When you start typing in a publisher name you will be given search results based on publisher names already in the catalogue.

 -  To save your changes simply click the 'Save changes'.

 .. _import/export-frameworks-label: